Maxtermax/hermes-io-docs/docs/api/advanced/useStore.md

 # useStore

-`hermes-io` provides a custom hook meant to manage the components state by using `mutations` and `queries`, let's explore this by following the demo: [file explorer](/docs/api/advanced/Example)
+The `useStore` hook is designed to manage your component’s state using `mutations` and `queries`, let's explore the functionality by following the demo: [File explorer](/docs/api/advanced/Example)

 ### Parameter